Generalized Clockwork Theory: Clockwork SUGRA

 \subsection{Shift Symmetric Superpotential}

 Whereas in \ref{trivialsugra} $w_0$ was a parameter ensuring a Minkowski SUSY mimimum, in the shift symmetric K\"ahler potential case, it resulted in an actual CC.
 Here we try a different approach and for $N+1$ chiral superfields consider a manifestly symmetric superpotential of the form: \be W=\sum_{i=0}^{N}m(\Phi_i-q\Phi_i)^2 \ee The superpotential is invariant under the shift symmetry $\Phi_i\rightarrow \Phi_i+\alpha_i/q^i$.
-A Minkowski vacua with $W=W_i=0$ at the minimum exist for vevs $\langle \Phi_i\rangle=q\langle \Phi_{i+1}\rangle$, with some $\langle \Phi_0\rangle \equiv v\neq 0$.
+A Minkowski vacua with $W=W_i=0$ at the minimum exist for vevs $\langle \Phi_i\rangle=q\langle \Phi_{i+1}\rangle$, with some $\langle \Phi_0\rangle \equiv v$ \footnote{Any $\langle \Phi_0\rangle \equiv v$ including a vanishing $v$ is a solution, so we have a flat direction with degenerate Minkowski vacua}.
 For any K\"ahler potential, we shall have the following potential and derivatives \cite{BenDayan:2008dv}:

 In the above $\partial_{i}$ denotes differentiation with respect to a chiral scalar $\phi^{i}$, $K_{i}=\partial_{i}K$ etc. and